 Teaching Haiku Using the Fall Season

 After practicing counting syllables we then reviewed what an adjective is.
 While not necessary, adjectives that use the senses make a great haiku!
 We brainstormed keywords that we thought of when thinking about fall and wrote them on the board.
+We also practiced thinking of synonyms or “ten-point words” that could be used instead of commonly used adjectives.
+So for example instead of saying words like “red”, or “cool”, etc. they would think of words like “crimson” or “brisk”.
+Students love the idea of getting “points” to create better words.

 My Fall Haiku Pack comes with everything you need to teach haiku and comes with 18 different fall-themed templates for students to display their writing!
 Create an amazing bulletin board display for the fall season!
+This pack comes with templates that can be printed in color or black and white to be colored in.

-For more fall themed posts check out:
+For more fall-themed posts check out:

 How to Survive the Entire Fall Season